A 4D Hybrid Algorithm to Scale Parallel Training to Thousands of GPUs: Experimental Setup

 We evaluate the effectiveness of our proposed framework by conducting experiments on two well-known neural network architectures: U-Net~\cite{unet-arch} and GPT~\cite{gpt-3}.
 U-Nets are fully convolutional neural networks that have diverse applications in various fields such as text-to-image systems (e.g., Dall-E-2~\cite{dall-e-2} and Stable-Diffusion~\cite{stable-diffusion}), image segmentation~\cite{image-segmentation-survey}, and object detection~\cite{object-detection-survey}.
-The GPT architecture is a transformer neural network~\cite{transformer} that has been employed in developing several language models~\cite{megatron-turing-nlg-530b, bloom176b, gpt-3, gpt-2}.
-To implement the GPT models we use MegatronLM's highly optimized transformer kernels~\cite{megatronlm}.
-For the U-Net models, we parallelize the sequential implementation of U-Net\footnote{\url{https://github.com/openai/improved-diffusion}} from Nichol et al.~\cite{improved-diffusion}.
-For the training task of transformers, we opted for causal language modeling~\cite{gpt-2} on the Pile dataset~\cite{the_pile}, while for U-Nets, our choice of training task was unconditional image generation via DDPM~\cite{ddpm} on the AFHQ dataset~\cite{afhq-dataset}.
+The GPT architecture is a popular transformer architecture~\cite{transformer} that has been used to develop several large language models~\cite{megatron-turing-nlg-530b, bloom176b, gpt-3, gpt-2}.
+Tables~\ref{tab:setup-perf-gpt} and ~\ref{tab:setup-perf-unet} detail the model architectures and their corresponding hyperparameters.
+Due to the extremely large activation memory requirements of training GPT models, we turn on activation checkpointing~\cite{chen2016training}.
+Additionally, we employ mixed precision (bf16/fp32) for all our training runs.